httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

-In a hypothetical example where a TLS client presents the client and intermediate certificate from {{example-chain}} when establishing a mutually-authenticated TLS connection with the TTRP, the proxy would send the `Client-Cert` header shown in {#example-header} to the backend.
-Note that line breaks and whitespace have been added to the value of the header field in
+In a hypothetical example where a TLS client presents the client and intermediate certificate from {{example-chain}} when establishing a mutually-authenticated TLS connection with the TTRP, the proxy would send the `Client-Cert` field shown in {#example-header} to the backend.
+Note that line breaks and whitespace have been added to the field value in {{example-header}}
-{{example-header}} for display and formatting purposes only.
+for display and formatting purposes only.

 ~~~
 -----BEGIN CERTIFICATE-----